jennahd/PiN_meta-tutorial/README.md

 I've taken all of the hits found across non-animal metagenomes and inferred a maximum likelihood phylogeny for you to take a look at.

 More specifically, I included reference 18S rRNA gene sequence diversity from across Opisthokonta (representatives from taxa found in [EukProt v3](https://evocellbio.com/eukprot/) and unicellular Holozoa found in [EukRibo v1](https://zenodo.org/records/6327891)), with select additional sequences from NCBI, and an outgroup of other Obazoa (Apusomonadidae and Breviatea).
-In addition, I've added sequences annotated as "Rotosphaerida" (another formal name for nucleariids) from (PR2)[https://pr2-database.org/].
-I then used the tool CD-HIT (https://github.com/weizhongli/cdhit/blob/master/doc/cdhit-user-guide.wiki) to reduce redundancy and removed 100% identical sequences.
+In addition, I've added sequences annotated as "Rotosphaerida" (another formal name for nucleariids) from [PR2](https://pr2-database.org/).
+I then used the tool CD-HIT (https://github.com/weizhongli/cdhit/blob/master/doc/cdhit-user-guide.wiki) to reduce redundancy and remove 100% identical sequences.
 I retrieved the metagenomic contigs with hits from NCBI using the Entrez E-utilities(https://www.ncbi.nlm.nih.gov/books/NBK25500/).
 I then extracted the 18S rRNA gene region using [Barrnap](https://github.com/tseemann/barrnap).
 However, Barrnap doesn't always work so well for protists, and using an hmm profile specific for your group of interest is probably the best option.
 Of note, about a third of metagenomic contigs also encoded the 28S rRNA gene on the same fragment.
-I then combined these metagenomic 18S rRNA gene sequences with the reference sequences and sequences annotated as "Rotosphaerida" from and a recent study of eukaryotic diversity in various environments using long-read metabarcoding: [Jamy et al., 2022](https://doi.org/10.1038/s41559-022-01838-4).
+I then combined these metagenomic 18S rRNA gene sequences with the reference sequences and sequences annotated as "Rotosphaerida" from a recent study of eukaryotic diversity in various environments using long-read metabarcoding: [Jamy et al., 2022](https://doi.org/10.1038/s41559-022-01838-4).
 I then alignment the sequences using [MAFFT](https://mafft.cbrc.jp/alignment/server/index.html) (mafft-einsi), trimmed poorly aligned and sparse regions with [TrimAL](https://vicfero.github.io/trimal/) (-gt 0.2), and inferred a maximum-likelihood phylogeny using [IQ-TREE](http://www.iqtree.org/) (with the GTR+FO+R7 model of evolution selected, and 1000 SH-aLRT and 1000 ufboot supports).

-You can find the resulting phylogeny here: (tree/ALL_sequences.einsi.gt20perc.trim.treefile)[tree/ALL_sequences.einsi.gt20perc.trim.treefile].
+You can find the resulting phylogeny here: [tree/ALL_sequences.einsi.gt20perc.trim.treefile](tree/ALL_sequences.einsi.gt20perc.trim.treefile).

 1. Open the tree using [iTOL](https://itol.embl.de/).
 2. Adjust the visualization of the tree as you would like and set the root to the outgroup.
-3. Add colours for the different groups by dragging the file (tree/colors_styles_template.txt)[tree/colors_styles_template.txt] onto the tree.
+3. Add colours for the different groups by dragging the file [tree/colors_styles_template.txt](tree/colors_styles_template.txt) onto the tree.
-4. Add environmental information for the metagenomic and long-read metabarcoding sequences by dragging the file (tree/dataset_binary_template.txt)[tree/dataset_binary_template.txt] onto the tree.
+4. Add environmental information for the metagenomic and long-read metabarcoding sequences by dragging the file [tree/dataset_binary_template.txt](tree/dataset_binary_template.txt) onto the tree.

-Some things to consider:
+_Some things to consider when looking at the tree:_
 - Where do our metagenomic sequences go in the tree?
 Are they all affiliated with Nucleariidae (Rotosphaerida)?
 Perhaps you can see why it is important to always check hits with a phylogeny.
 - Which environments do the metagenomic and long-read metabarcoding sequences that affiliate with the different Nucleariidae species come from?
 - Do some species have more metagenomic sequences than long-read metabarcoding sequences affiliated with them?
 What could this tell us about biases with either type of data?